 Upon completion of this program, you will be well-prepared to enter the workforce in the rapidly growing field of computer science.
-This program offers opportunities for a strong technical foundation in a wide variety of computer science careers including application software developer, software engineer, system designer and web developer.
+This program offers opportunities for a strong technical foundation in a wide variety of computer science careers, including application software development, software engineering, system design and web development.
 In addition, you will have the opportunity to learn from and engage with prominent global scientists and engineers.

 Computer Science students are able to analyze a problem and identify and define the computing requirements appropriate to its solution.
 You can become a highly valued network engineer or application software developer with ideas for smarter research and development.
 Graduates are well-positioned to transition quickly into the market when internship and job opportunities present themselves.

 Career Possibilities and Current Median Salaries

 US DOL Bureau of Labor Statistics, Occupational Outlook Handbook, 2023

 Internship experience provides the foundation employers are often looking for.
 Although not required for your degree, internships are an important part of your education experience.
 These are just a few of the companies that partner with Student Career Preparedness and offer opportunities for A&M-Commerce computer science students.